 As for the IPS panel itself, it was developed as a means of combating the shortcomings that were commonly present in other panel types such as poor viewing angles and limited color reproduction.
-As a result, most IPS panels today offer significantly wider viewing angles compared to their TN and VA counterparts, not to mention that they can offer the most lifelike and vibrant colors out of these three dominant panel technologies.
+As a result, most IPS panels today offer significantly wider viewing angles compared to their TN and VA counterparts, not to mention they can offer the most lifelike and vibrant colors out of these three dominant panel technologies.

 But of course, IPS panels are not perfect — they tend to be the priciest of the three, they aren’t as fast and responsive as TN panels, nor can they offer the kind of contrast that a VA panel can.
 If you’re interested, you can read a more thorough comparison of IPS, TN and VA panels here.

 What Is LED?

-Now, we get to LED, which is something completely different.
+Now we get to LED, which is something completely different.
 It is an acronym for “light-emitting diode,” and it is not a panel technology.
-Instead, as the name might suggest, it is a type of backlight.
+Instead, as the name might suggest, it’s a type of backlight.
 As we have mentioned before, all LCDs need an active backlight, and LED is the most popular backlight technology today.

 There are two types of LED backlight if we’re talking about LCD displays: edge-lit LEDs and direct-lit LEDs.

 Edge-lit LEDs are positioned around the edges of the screen.
-Displays that use this technology are more power-efficient, and they are usually some of the thinnest LCDs available, giving them a lot of aesthetic appeal.
+Displays that use this technology are more power-efficient, and they are some of the thinnest LCDs available, which gives them a lot of aesthetic appeal.
 However, they might not be as bright as some displays that use a direct-lit LED backlight, and they could also have problems with backlight uniformity and ghosting.

 Displays that use local dimming are commonly referred to as “full-array” displays, and while the LEDs are still positioned just like in a regular direct-lit LED display, they are grouped into blocks that can be turned on or off independently, allowing certain areas of the screen to be darker than others.